 500 Students Prepared for Solar District Cup

 Sometimes HeatSpring designs special programs for large numbers of students.
-For example, HeatSpring created a custom program for the National Renewable Energy Laboratory (NREL), in a partnership with the federal Department of Energy (DOE), to educate more than 500 college students who are participating in the Solar District Cup 2020.
-That competition aims to get students involved in reimagining how energy is generated, managed and used in a district and is funded by the Office of Energy Efficiency and Renewable Energy’s Solar Energy Technologies Office.
+For example, HeatSpring created a custom program for the National Renewable Energy Laboratory (NREL), in a partnership with the U.S. Department of Energy (DOE) Solar Energy Technologies Office, to educate more than 500 college students who are participating in the U.S. Department of Energy Solar District Cup Collegiate Design Competition 2020.
+That competition aims to get students involved in reimagining how energy is generated, managed and used in a district.

 A Custom Course for DOE and NREL

 HeatSpring’s custom course was based on expert material from the Solar Executive MBA Training course and focused on financial modeling and solar project development.
-Also added was custom content from NREL experts.
+Also added was custom content from experts at NREL and the DOE solar office.
 As part of the Solar District Cup, students prepare project proposals for district scale solar projects.

 Said NREL in a press release about HeatSpring’s involvement in the Solar District Cup, “This technology firm has developed a platform that helps knowledge leaders better reach knowledge seekers.
 It offers online courses led by industry experts for professionals in renewable energy industries, including solar and green building.”